Mthrun/DataVisualizations/README.md

 Pixelmatrix(Lsun3D$Data)
 ```

-The Pixelmatrix can be used as a shortcut in visualizing Correlations between many variables
+The Pixelmatrix can be used as a shortcut in visualizing correlations between many variables

 ```{}
 n=nrow(Lsun3D$Data)